cschroll/mysterious-organism/README.md

+## Overview
-## Off-platform project from the Full-stack Engineering course on Codecademy
+Off-platform project from the Full-stack Engineering course on Codecademy
 ### Technologies
 + Javascript